mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/ideation.md

 # Ideation Report

-Describe and illustrate your ideation process.
-Describe the techniques use and report on the output/results.

-Has it helped you define you project?
-Explore a variety of ideas in a short time?
-Get ann agreement on the topic of your guide?
-Investigate possibilities?

-Put your media in the `sp1-media` folder.

-Embed the images in the markdown file using either of these methods.

 To begin planning our website, we initially used a brainstorming approach.
 This approach meant that we gathered a large range of ideas that would fit the scope of the assignment.
 This also meant that everyone put forward their ideas without any criticism.

 Once we had a collection of ideas, we created a table containing the requirements of the website, and went through each website idea, comparing it to the requirements and analysing whether it would work well/fit the requirements.